-"[O]nline forums are full of complaints about essays arriving peppered with spelling mistakes, arguments that don't match pre-approved propositions and - the most common grievance - results that don't match the promised grade."
-Potts (2012)
+"[O]nline forums are full of complaints about essays arriving peppered with spelling mistakes, arguments that don't match pre-approved propositions and - the most common grievance - results that don't match the promised grade" (Potts, 2012).

-Potts (2012) reports one of those cases where a client did not receive her essay on time and was informed by the supplier that she could not get a refund but could claim a discount off the next purchase she made with them.
+Potts (2012) reports a case where a client did not receive her essay on time and was informed by the supplier that she could not get a refund but could claim a discount off the next purchase she made with them.
 The essay never arrived and she was £200 out of pocket.

 Given these developments, it is not surprising that a large volume of literature has emerged in the last few years focusing on the subject of plagiarism in the higher education sector.
 The rise of 'paper mills' seems to be increasing plagiarism to truly epidemic proportions, raising serious concerns among universities and governments.
+Figure 6 below illustrates the rapid growth, especially since 2017, in the number of articles with contract cheating as a research topic.